Indianapolis Car Accident Attorney

 Why You Should Choose Hankey Marks & Crider

-The last thing you should be worried about after a serious car accident is how you are going to be able to make ends meet while managing a claim against the other driver and their insurance company.
+The last thing you should be worried about after a serious car accident is how to make ends meet while managing a claim against the other driver and their insurance company.
 Hankey Marks & Crider is prepared to represent your claim, and we will provide you with the highest-quality legal counsel possible.
-We are familiar with the tactics that greedy insurance representatives use to try to escape justice, and we will work tirelessly to hold them responsible for compensating you and your family for the injuries and emotional trauma you were forced to endure.
+We are familiar with the tactics that greedy insurance representatives use to try to escape justice, and we will work tirelessly to hold them responsible for compensating you and your family for the injuries and emotional trauma you had to endure.
 You deserve justice, and we can help you achieve it.
 Call Hankey Marks & Crider at (317) 634-8565 or contact us through our website to schedule a free consultation today.

 Indianapolis Car Accident Practice Areas

-The car accident lawyers of the Hankey Marks & Crider may not be able to prevent car accidents from occurring, but we are dedicated to protecting the rights of auto accident victims who have been hurt by the negligent or reckless driving habits of other motorists.
+The car accident lawyers of the Hankey Marks & Crider may not be able to prevent car accidents from occurring.
+But we are dedicated to protecting the rights of auto accident victims.
 We handle cases involving the following:

-No one is ever prepared for a devastating car accident that leaves you or a loved one with serious injuries.
+No one is ever ready for a devastating car accident that leaves you or a loved one with serious injuries.
 Hankey Marks & Crider understands the tremendous pain you must feel after a negligent driver forces you and your family to suffer.
-We believe that when another driver’s reckless actions bring pain and misery into your life, they should bear some of the responsibility.
-Emergency medical treatments, rehabilitation, and time away from work can wreak havoc on a family’s financial situation.
-Our firm is dedicated to protecting our clients from financial ruin by holding the other party responsible for their poor decisions.
-You owe it to yourself and your loved ones to secure a financial future, and we will fight aggressively on your behalf to get the compensation that is rightfully owed to you.
+We believe that when another driver’s reckless actions bring pain and misery into your life, they should bear some responsibility.
+Emergency medical treatments, rehabilitation, and time away from work can wreak havoc on a family’s finances.
+Our firm is here to protect our clients from financial ruin by holding the other party responsible for their poor decisions.
+You owe it to yourself and your loved ones to secure a financial future, and we will fight aggressively to get rightful compensation for you.

 Indianapolis Car Crash Insurance Claims

 Unfortunately for car accident victims in Indianapolis, it is often very difficult to get a fair settlement from insurance companies after a crash.
 Regardless of your coverage or insurance policy, insurance companies are almost always reluctant to give you the full amount of money you may deserve.
-To make matters worse, some drivers may have insufficient insurance to cover their liability; others may have no insurance at all.
-An experienced auto accident attorney from Hankey Marks & Crider can assist you with:
+To make matters worse, some drivers may have insufficient insurance to cover their liability; others may have no insurance.
+An experienced auto accident attorney from Hankey Marks & Crider can handle the following:

 Proving Liability in Car Accident Cases

 Obtaining a settlement from an Indiana car accident is based on proving liability.
 This is because Indiana is an “at-fault” state, which means that any driver who causes or contributes to an accident that results in injury is responsible for the damages the victim suffers.
-In order for your attorney to successfully negotiate with the insurance company or litigate your case, it must be shown that the other driver was the one who was negligent in the accident.
-Negligence is when someone neglects to act in a way that would be considered reasonable or ethical in a certain set of circumstances.
+Your lawyer must show that the other driver was negligent in negotiating with the insurance company or litigate your case.
+Negligence is when someone neglects to act reasonably or ethically.

-- The other party had a duty of care for operating their automobile safely and lawfully.
+• The other party had a duty of care to operate their automobile safely and lawfully.

-- The other party breached this duty of care by driving irresponsibly and should have known that their actions could endanger others.
+• The other party breached this duty of care by driving irresponsibly and should have known their actions could endanger others.

 Failing to follow a traffic regulation can give the presumption of negligence.
 This means that the driver who broke the rule must prove that they were not negligent.
 Other cases are more complicated, and it’s up to the injury victim to prove the other driver was responsible.
-Your case is stronger when your side of the story can be supported by solid verification.
+Your case becomes stronger when solid verification supports your side of the story.

 The most common and helpful forms of evidence include:

-A police report can often be the most significant piece of evidence because it can include evidence of liability, such as traffic citations that were issued or the officer’s educated opinion of what happened based on the physical evidence.
+A police report can often be the most significant evidence because it can include evidence of liability, such as traffic citations or the officer’s educated opinion of what happened based on the physical evidence.

-In some car accidents, both drivers can be found partially responsible.
-If you were rear-ended by another vehicle that was following too closely, but you had a missing taillight, you could share in the fault.
-This would be considered a “comparative fault” situation.
-Indiana law dictates that in these cases, you can still recover damages against the other driver, but the amount you receive is reduced by the percentage that you share of liability, as long as your part does not exceed 50%.
+In certain car accidents, both drivers may be found to share partial responsibility.
+If another driver rear-ended you because they were following too closely, but you had a missing tail light, you might share in the fault.
+Such a scenario would be classified as a “comparative fault” situation.
+Indiana law says you can still recover damages against the other driver in these cases.
+Still, the amount you receive decreases based on your share of the blame if your fault does not exceed 50 percent.

 Types of Compensation Available for Car Accident Injuries

-The auto insurance provider of the driver who caused your injuries is responsible for paying the compensation amount you are awarded in a settlement.
-This compensation reimburses you for damages, which are the types of harm you suffered.
+The auto insurance provider of the driver who caused your injuries is responsible for paying your compensation in a settlement.
+This compensation reimburses you for damages (the types of harm you suffered).
 There are two categories of damages:

-- Cost of current and future medical treatment: This includes all the payments for ambulance transport, hospital stays, surgeries, physical therapy, medications, rehabilitation, and other related expenses.
-When an injury requires ongoing medical care or modifications to your home or vehicle, compensation can be requested for upcoming bills.
-An experienced attorney will rely on the guidance of the medical professionals they consult with to determine a justified amount for these damages.
+• The cost of current and future medical treatment includes all the payments for ambulance transport, hospital stays, surgeries, physical therapy, medications, rehabilitation, and other related expenses.
+You can request compensation for future medical bills if your injury requires ongoing care or property modifications.
+An experienced car accident lawyer will rely on the guidance of the medical professionals they consult with to determine a justified amount for these damages.

-- Current and future loss of wages: Injuries can prevent you from being able to work, which leads to a loss of income.
-In situations where you will not be able to return to work at full capacity or at all, you are entitled to damages for the money you cannot earn.
+• Current and future loss of wages – Injuries can prevent you from being able to work, which leads to a loss of income.
+If you are unable to return to work at full capacity or at all, you are entitled to damages for the earnings you will miss out on.

-- Property damage: When another driver’s negligence has damaged your vehicle or other property, you are eligible to be compensated for the loss.
-This can cover the cost to repair your property to the highest standards or replace it if it is beyond repair.
+• Property damage – When another driver’s negligence has damaged your vehicle or other property, you can get compensation for the loss.
+This can cover repairing your property to the highest standards or replacing it if it is beyond repair.

 It’s hard to predict how serious an injury will be right after a car accident happens.
-You can’t be sure if complications from an injury will show up later or how much future treatment will be required.
+You can’t be sure if complications from an injury will appear later or how much future treatment will be required.
 You should not accept a quick settlement from the insurance company because you’ll be limited to that amount.
-There is no going back later to ask for more funds if your injuries cause you damages and suffering down the road.
+There is no going back later to ask for more funds if your injuries cause you damage and suffering down the road.

-When you work with Hankey Marks & Crider to pursue a car accident claim, our team will make sure that your injuries are properly assessed and you do not accept a settlement that is less than you deserve.
+When you work with Hankey Marks & Crider to pursue a car accident claim, our team will assess your injuries properly and keep you from accepting a settlement that is less than you deserve.

 Frequently Asked Questions

-If you have any questions or concerns that are not addressed below, please contact Hankey Marks & Crider for answers by calling (317) 634-8565 to speak with a knowledgeable member of our team today.
-We’re here to help, and we loook forward to helping you.
+If you have any questions or concerns we haven’t addressed below, please contact Hankey Marks & Crider for answers by calling (317) 634-8565 to speak with a knowledgeable lawyer today.
+We look forward to helping you.

 Can I sue for pain and suffering after a car accident?

 Yes, you can claim damages for pain and suffering, property damage, emotional anguish, wrongful death, and disability (among other things).
 However, the Indiana court system requires the injured party to provide clear and convincing evidence to prove a claim.
-A highly-qualified car accident attorney will be able to help you gather the evidence you need to claim compensation.
+A highly qualified car accident lawyer can help you gather the evidence you need to claim compensation.

 What if I am partially at fault for the accident?

 If you believe you are partly to blame for the accident, you should still strongly consider retaining the services of a legal expert.
 Car accident claims are subject to comparative negligence, and the court will decide how much of the accident is your fault.
 Based on that percentage, they will order the other party to pay accordingly.
-For instance, if the court decides that 30% of the responsibility lies with you, and they award you $100,000 in damages, then the other driver will be liable for paying you $70,000 in compensation.
+For instance, suppose the court decides that 30 percent of the responsibility lies with you and awards you $100,000 in damages.
+In that case, the other driver will be liable for paying you $70,000 in compensation.

 Do all cases go to trial?

-No, in fact, a majority of the time, your attorney will be able to settle with the insurance company before your case goes to a trial.
-Sometimes a settlement cannot be reached, however, and your case will go to trial.
-That is why it is critical that you find a law firm that has a successful record and is prepared to take claim as far as necessary to ensure that you get the compensation that you are rightly owed.
+No. Your attorney can usually settle with the insurance company before your case goes to trial.
+Sometimes, a settlement isn’t possible, however, and your case must go to trial.
+That is why you must find a law firm with a successful record.
+A firm prepared to pursue claims to the fullest extent to secure the compensation you deserve.

 What are the auto insurance requirements in Indiana?